jcoliz/BrewHub.Devices.Still6UnitController/README.md

 ## Running on Microcontrollers

-The BrewHub.Net stack requires very little resources.
+The BrewHub.Net stack requires very few resources.
 As a future project, I'll demonstrate running this on an Espressif MCU-based device.
 Stay tuned!